Neotys-Labs/Tricentis-Tosca/README.md

 After the transfer complete, reset the settings at their initial value.
 <p align="center"><img src="/screenshots/disable-enterprise-proxy.png" alt="Windows proxy seetings"/></p>

-## How to convert a Tricentis Tosca SAP script to a NeoLoad User Path
+## How to convert a Tricentis Tosca SAP GUI script to a NeoLoad User Path

-The NeoLoad Controller used to convert the Tosca SAP script must be 32 bits and launched in process mode (service mode is not supported).
+The NeoLoad Controller used to convert the Tosca SAP script must be launched in process mode (service mode is not supported).
 More information about NeoLoad Prerequisites for SAP GUI on [NeoLoad documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#27113.htm).

-In Tricentis Tosca, right click on an execution of a Test Case and then **NeoLoad Add-on > Transfer SAP test case to NeoLoad**
+In Tricentis Tosca, right click on an execution of a Test Case and then **NeoLoad Add-on > Transfer SAP GUI test case to NeoLoad**
 NeoLoad starts the **SAP recording** at the first step named "SAP" or "SAP Login", and stops it at the end of the test case.

 <p align="center"><img src="/screenshots/transfertSAPtoNeoload.png" alt="transfer" /></p>